-We continued to focus on low-cost spay and neuter services, including mobile clinics.
+We continued to focus on low-cost spay and neuter services, including mobile clinics, setting a new record with 7,981 spay/neuter surgeries.
 We provided grants to six local rescues and spay/neuter providers to prevent pet overpopulation and we took in numerous pets from other shelters to help them.

-We never make decisions based on impacting a single statistic and this year was no different.
+We never make decisions based on impacting a statistic and this year was no different.
 We thank you for your support during this time, and always, as we help pets in need in our community.